Jupyter notebook

 Always inspect and optimize efficiency for next time!

 When the job completes, !!!ALWAYS!!! inspect the CPU and memory usage of the job in either the notification email received or using these commands and adjust the next job accordingly!
-This is essential to avoid wasting resources which other people could have used.
+This is essential to avoid wasting resources which other people could used, and to reduce queue time.

 Installing Python packages for Jupyter